Survicate/survicate-android-sdk/README.md

 [![Maven](https://img.shields.io/maven-metadata/v?metadataUrl=http%3A%2F%2Frepo.survicate.com%2Fcom%2Fsurvicate%2Fsurvicate-sdk%2Fmaven-metadata.xml)](https://developers.survicate.com/mobile-sdk/#android)
 # Mobile SDK - Android

 The **Survicate Mobile SDK** for Android allows you to survey specific groups of your mobile app users to understand their needs, expectations, and objections.
-This SDK is maintained by Survicate.
+This SDK is actively maintained by [Survicate](https://survicate.com/software/mobile-app-surveys/).

 For detailed guidance, refer to the [developer docs](https://developers.survicate.com/mobile-sdk/android/).
 If you're looking for the iOS version, visit [here](https://github.com/Survicate/survicate-ios-sdk).